tinybirdco/web-analytics-starter-kit/README.md

 <details>
 <summary><h2>GDPR best practices (optional)</h2></summary>

 > :warning: **GDPR**: These are some tips to follow the GDPR guidelines, but compliance is not guaranteed.
-Follow these instructions and assess with your legal team.
-For more details on how to implement a privacy-first tracker for compliance, [read this](https://www.tinybird.co/blog-posts/privacy-first-google-analytics-alternative).
+Follow these instructions and assess with your legal team. <!-- For more details on how to implement a privacy-first tracker for compliance, [read this](link to upcoming blog). -->

 Requirements: